 The most important thing to mention is the offered salary.
-According to a study by Aline Lerner and Hired, money is a large determining factor or whether or not an email will receive a response.
-People want to be paid what they’re worth.
+This is a large determining factor of whether or not an email will receive a response.
+People’s ears perk up when they hear they will be paid what they’re worth.

-I’m [name] and I found your website as I was perusing through the black hole of Twitter and [mutual connection] had great things to say about you.
+I’m [name] and I found your website when I started following you on Twitter.
+Turns out we have some friends in common. [mutual connection] had great things to say about you!

 I saw that you’re currently at [company], but wanted to reach out in case you’re open to a new opportunity.

 I’m looking to hire someone for a [position] at [company] with a starting salary of [salary] with equity options.
 We just closed our series B of funding [link to announcement] and we’re looking to develop our content playbook as a channel for user acquisition.
 Our team would like to talk to you more and have you lead our content team to help us jump-start those efforts.

 I think you would be a great fit!
 You clearly have the skills this position needs.
 With your experience, you would make the kind of impact that will add exceptional growth to your career.

 Would you like to know more about the position?
 Do you have time tomorrow afternoon for a quick chat?

 In summary, consider the following checklist when writing your cold recruiting email:

 Personalize your email as much as possible by doing research.

 Mention a mutual connection if you have one.